nortikin/sverchok/docs/geometry.rst

     polygons = [[0, 1, 2], [3, 4, 5]]

-In Blender you might mix Tris and Quads in one polygon list during the modelling process, but for Sverchok geometry you'll find it more convenient to create separate lists for each and combine them at the end.
+In Blender you might mix Tris and Quads in one object during the modelling process, but for Sverchok geometry you'll find it more convenient to create separate lists for each and combine them at the end.

 An example that sets us up for the first Sverchok example is the cube, in python this looks like::